 The wide hook and loop opening gives an excellent fit range for both high and low volume feet, and the heel strap can extend the size range of the shoe to a full size.
 The new tensioning system is easier to use, and there is a softer heel cup which is more comfortable than before but comes at the expense of heel hook performance.

-This shoe is a great value being an all-around good performing kids shoe with a good price.
+This shoe is a great value for being an all-around good-performing kids shoe with a decent price.
 It's one of the more bombproof shoes in our test with its proprietary VTR rand, which does a great job of protecting the toes and adding to the durability of the shoe.
 Not only that, but Evolv used different thickness rubbers in the rand to help increase durability and add life to the shoe.
 High impact areas are graced with a thicker rand, whereas lower impact areas of the shoe are left with a thin rand to reduce weight and bulk keeping the shoe nice and comfortable.

 — Adam Paashaus & Brian Smith